Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-Following the PTD-TE reconstruction pipeline (Fig. \ref{fig:recon-pipeline}), the estimated PTD-TE values align closely with the structural connectivity pattern, $i.e.$, the adjacency matrix (Fig. \ref{fig:HH3}c).
-Notably, PTD-TE values for connected neuron pairs ($X\to Y$ or $Y\to Z$) are significantly larger - often by orders of magnitude - than those for unconnected pairs ($X\to Z$).
-To access robustness, we simulate multiple realizations of the three-neuron system by varying Poisson input parameters (input strength $f$ and input frequency $\nu$), which primarily control the system's dynamical regime.
-We then evaluate the ratios $T^\mathrm{PTD}_{X\to Y}/T^\mathrm{PTD}_{X\to Z}$.
-As shown in Fig. \ref{fig:HH3}d, this ratio consistently exceeds $100$ across diverse dynamical regimes, \textit{i.e.}, $T^\mathrm{PTD}_{X\to Y}$ for the connected pair is at least 2 orders of magnitude larger than $T^\mathrm{PTD}_{X\to Z}$ for the unconnected pair.
-This robust performance of PTD-TE effectively distinguish connected pairs from those indirectly interacting ones, ensuring reliable network reconstruction.
-We further evaluate PTD-TE on a three-neuron HH network with a confounder motif (Fig. \ref{fig:HH3}e-f), where one neuron influences two others without direct interaction between them.
-Consistent with previous results, PTD-TE effectively distinguishes direct connections from indirect ones, as demonstrated in Fig. \ref{fig:HH3}g-h.
+Following the PDIF reconstruction pipeline (Fig. \ref{fig:recon-pipeline}), the estimated PDIF values align closely with the structural connectivity pattern, i.e., the adjacency matrix (Fig. \ref{fig:HH3}(c)).
+Notably, PDIF values for connected neuron pairs ($X\to Y$ or $Y\to Z$) are significantly larger - often by orders of magnitude - than those for unconnected pairs ($X\to Z$).
+To assess robustness, we simulate multiple realizations of the three-neuron system by varying Poisson input parameters (input strength $f$ and input frequency $\nu$), which primarily control the system's dynamical regime.
+We then evaluate the ratios $I_{X\to Y}/I_{X\to Z}$.
+As shown in Fig. \ref{fig:HH3}(d), this ratio consistently exceeds $100$ across diverse dynamical regimes, {i.e.}, $I_{X\to Y}$ for the connected pair is at least 2 orders of magnitude larger than $I_{X\to Z}$ for the unconnected pair.
+This robust performance of PDIF effectively distinguishes connected pairs from those indirectly interacting ones, ensuring reliable network reconstruction.
+We further evaluate PDIF on a three-neuron HH network with a confounder motif (Fig. \ref{fig:HH3-confounder}), where one neuron influences two others without direct interaction between them.
+Consistent with previous results, PDIF effectively distinguishes direct connections from indirect ones, as demonstrated in Fig. \ref{fig:HH3-confounder}.